May 31, 2018 There are many ants that come into our yards and get into…

 Identifying Termite Swarmers

-If you’re encountering termite swarmers either in your home or out in your yard, there’s a significant chance that you have a termite colony living in your yard, or possibly even inside of your home -- both causes for concern.
+If you notice termite swarmers in your home or yard, there’s a good chance you have a termite colony living in your yard, or possibly even inside your home.

-While termite swarmers themselves are not the wood-eating members of the termite colony, they can act as a great warning indicator for us humans of a dangerous termite presence.
-Considering the serious damage capability of a colony of termites to both structures and outdoor wood, witnessing a swarm of flying termites inside or around your home is something you should be concerned about.
+While termite swarmers are not wood-eating members of the termite colony, they can be a red flag that there is a dangerous termite presence.
+Since a colony of termites can cause extreme damage, finding a swarm of flying termites inside or around your home is something you should be concerned about.
 When you do notice this, call A-1 Pest Control so we can assess the situation and get the problem under control.

 If I kill the insect swarmers is the problem solved?

-Taking on a termite presence is not a battle that you want to fight alone.
+If you see swarming termites or suspect you have a problem, call A-1 Pest Control.
 A-1 Pest Control provides termite solutions that can eliminate an existing termite problem, as well as protective and preventive Sentricon and Termidor services that help reinforce your home for any future termite threat.
 Just reach out to us and we’ll answer any questions that you may have and get you on the path to a termite-free home!